dvla/vrm-retention-online/README.md

 DVLA Vehicles Online
 ====================

-`vehicles-online` is the Web frontend for disposing vehicles online, where 'disposing' implies changing a vehicle's ownership through trade.
+`vrm-retention-online` is the Web frontend for retaining a personalised registration number online.

 Architectural overview
 ----------------------